swaptacular/swpt_debtors/swpt-uri-scheme.rst

 This document specifies a new ``swpt`` `URI scheme`_.

-`Swaptacular`_ uses this URI scheme to refer either to a concrete Swaptacular currency, or to a concrete account in a given Swaptacular currency.
+`Swaptacular`_ uses the ``swpt`` URI scheme to refer either to a concrete Swaptacular currency, or to a concrete account with a given debtor (currency).
 For example:

 * ``swpt:1234`` refers to the Swaptacular currency with debtor ID 1234.

 * ``swpt:1234/example-account`` refers to the account
-  "example-account" in the Swaptacular currency with debtor ID 1234.
+  "example-account" with debtor 1234.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and